Parking at the Smithsonian Natural History Museum Can Be Frustrating

 Parking Enforcement on the National Mall

 You can park on Madison and Jefferson Drives between 10:00 AM and 1:00 AM.
-Nobody is monitoring the 3 hour limit.
-However, after 1:00 AM, they will tow your car.
+After 1:00 AM, they will tow your car.
 So, you cannot leave your car here overnight.
-Similarly, if you arrive slightly before 10:00 AM, you will find little likelihood of a ticket or getting towed.

 Click here to get great suggestions for parking on the National Mall.